Respect for Human Rights and the Development of Diversity

 Initiatives Related to Nursing Care

 The “Tomonin” mark, created by the Ministry of Health, Labour and Welfare, can be used by companies that strive to ensure workplace environments that enable employees to balance work and nursing care.
+MCC has been certified to use this mark.

 Main Systems to Support Employees in Balancing Their Work and Personal Lives